bnfour/tg-bots-dotnet/readme.md

 # tg-bots-dotnet
-A suite of small (mostly inline) (omega useful) bots for Telegram, written in .NET.
+A suite of small (mostly inline) (and omega useful) bots for Telegram, written in .NET.

 Initially a port and/or an upgrade of an earlier [Python version](https://github.com/bnfour/tg-bots), with a lot of things borrowed from my another .NET Telegram bot, so called [Dotnet Telegram forwarder](https://github.com/bnfour/dotnet-telegram-forwarder).
 More updates to come?